dc0/magnetostatic-polyhedrons/README.md

 ## Reference matrix _E<sub>ref</sub>_

+The 12x12 reference test matrix obtained via finite difference simulation is in `Eref-test-data/E_best.txt` - the construction of this matrix is described in the paper.

 ## References

-<a name="ref1">1.</a> "Computation of the magnetostatic interaction between linearly magnetized polyhedrons", D.Chernyshenko and H. Fangohr
+<a name="arxiv-link">1</a>.
+"Computation of the magnetostatic interaction between linearly magnetized polyhedrons", D.Chernyshenko and H. Fangohr

-<a name="ref1">2.</a> [https://github.com/dc0/magnetostatic-polyhedrons](https://github.com/dc0/magnetostatic-polyhedrons)
+<a name="github-link">2</a>. [https://github.com/dc0/magnetostatic-polyhedrons](https://github.com/dc0/magnetostatic-polyhedrons)

-## License

-A short snippet describing the license (MIT, Apache, etc.)